Argentina–Armenia relations: History

-The first wave of Armenian migrants to arrive to Argentina was in 1892, mainly from Egypt and Syria.
+The first wave of Armenian migrants to arrive in Argentina was in 1892, mainly from Egypt and Syria.
 During World War I, several thousand Armenian migrants arrived to Argentina.
 Many were survivors of the Armenian genocide inflicted by the Ottoman Empire.
 In May 1918, Armenia declared its independence from the Russian Empire and established the First Republic of Armenia.
 In 1920, Argentina recognized the independence of Armenia and diplomatic relations were established between both nations.
 By December 1920, Armenia had been invaded by the Red Army and the country was incorporated into the Soviet Union.

 On 26 December 1991, Armenia regained independence after the Dissolution of the Soviet Union.
 On 17 January 1992 Argentina and Armenia re-established diplomatic relations.
 In June 1992, Armenian President Levon Ter-Petrosyan paid an official visit to Argentina.
 In 1993, Armenia opened an embassy in Buenos Aires.
 In 1998, Argentine President Carlos Menem paid an official visit to Armenia.
 In 2009, Argentina opened its embassy in Armenia.